FenTechSolutions/CausalDiscoveryToolbox/docs/tutorial.rst

 The package is structured in 5 modules:

-1. Causality: ``cdt.causality`` implements algorithms for causal discovery, either in the pairwise setting, either in the graph setting.
+1. Causality: ``cdt.causality`` implements algorithms for causal discovery, either in the pairwise setting or the graph setting.

-2. Independence: ``cdt.independence`` includes methods to recovery the dependence graph of the data.
+2. Independence: ``cdt.independence`` includes methods to recover the dependence graph of the data.

 3. Data: ``cdt.data`` provides the user with tools to generate data, and load